 Temporary removal of student visa limits on working hours

-Due to current workforce shortages, the Government is temporarily removing the limit on working hours for Student visa holders across all sectors.
+Due to current workforce shortages, the Government is temporarily removing the limit on working hours for Student visa holders across all sectors until further notice.

 We strongly encourage students to prioritise their study during a normal study period.
-Further students that arrive in Australia prior to the last day to add a unit for T1 study are expected to study a full-time load onshore.
-This change takes effect immediately and will be reviewed in April 2022.
 More information can be found on the Dept. of Home Affairs website.

 International students on a student visa

 In 2020 and 2021, the Australian university regulator, TEQSA (Tertiary Education Quality Standards Agency), provided flexibility in the enrolment arrangements for international students in response to COVID-19.
 However, in Trimester 2/Semester 2, we are encouraging continuing students to move back to on-campus enrolment requirements.